HIP AND GROIN

-Hip joint is second to shoulder joint in its versatility and motion complexity.
+This joint is second to shoulder joint in its versatility and motion complexity.
 Just like the shoulder joint, the hip joint is, in evolutionary terms, the newest structure of the body and developed to accommodate the need for vertical locomotion.
-Hip joints versatile mobility is what makes it so susceptible to injuries of its extra-articular structures (ligaments, tendons, muscles and fascial tissue).
+Joints versatile mobility is what makes it so susceptible to injuries of its extra-articular structures (ligaments, tendons, muscles and fascial tissue).

 In adult stages of life hip misalignment usually occurs due to ever increasing demand for the weight bearing stability.
 Also many sporting and fitness activities cause hip joint pain by nature of excessive movement produces through the hip joint.
 Most frequently it occurs in: soccer, hockey, figure skating, martial arts, ballet and yoga.

 It has been recently established that even a little misalignment or any deviation of the anatomical structure of the joint can lead to the development of the degenerative hip disease.